-Refinancing is a good idea if you can reduce interest rate by 2% but many say 1% is incentive enough to refinance.
+Refinancing is a good idea if you can reduce the interest rate by 2% but many say 1% is incentive enough to refinance.

 The first step to refinance is to know your home’s equity.
 Home values were on the rise last year but some homes have not regained value and some homeowners have low equity.
 If you are the latter, refinancing is not possible most of the time with your regular lenders but there are some government programs that can help you.
 Visit your lender to talk about your needs.

-You have to know your credit score in order to refinance, some people with good credit don’t always qualify for low interest rates since loan approvals have been tightened by lenders.
-Usually you need a score of 760 or more to qualify.
+You have to know your credit score in order to refinance, some people with good credit don’t always qualify for low-interest rates since loan approvals have been tightened by lenders.
+Usually, you need a score of 760 or more to qualify.

-You have debt for cars, credit cards or other personal loans.
+You have debt for cars, credit cards, or other personal loans.
 If you refinance with a cash-out option or a home equity loan you’ll get a better rate.
-Also remember mortgage interest is tax-deductible!
+Also, remember mortgage interest is tax-deductible!